PASTOR T. O. BANSO

 Saul and the unseen hand of God

-In 1 Sam 9, Saul thought he was looking for his father’s lost ass.
+In 1 Samuel 9, Saul thought he was looking for his father’s lost ass.
 He didn’t know the Lord was leading him into a life-changing appointment with Samuel.
 He returned from that trip as an anointed king, the first king of Israel.
 Before he ever came to see Samuel to enquire of the lost ass, the Lord had told Samuel about him and what to do when he came.
 The unseen hand of God was at work.
-“Now the Lord had told Samuel the previous day, ‘About this time tomorrow I will send you a man from the land of Benjamin.
-Anoint him to be the leader of my people, Israel.
-He will rescue them from the Philistines, for I have looked down on my people in mercy and have heard their cry’” (1 Sam 9:15-16 NLT).
+“Now the Lord had told Samuel in his ear the day before Saul came, saying, ‘Tomorrow about this time I will send you a man from the land of Benjamin, and you shall anoint him commander over My people Israel, that he may save My people from the hand of the Philistines; for I have looked upon My people, because their cry has come to Me’” (1 Samuel 9:15-16 NKJV).

 David and the unseen hand of God

-In 1 Sam 17, David thought he was running errands for his father to give food to his brothers at the army camp.
+In 1 Samuel 17, David thought he was running errands for his father to give food to his brothers at the army camp.
 He never knew God was leading him to face a destiny assignment that would promote him from obscurity to national and, indeed, global prominence.
-“One day Jesse said to David, ‘Take this basket of roasted grain and these ten loaves of bread, and carry them quickly to your brothers.
-And give these ten cuts of cheese to their captain.
-See how your brothers are getting along, and bring back a report on how they are doing.’
-David’s brothers were with Saul and the Israelite army at the valley of Elah, fighting against the Philistines.
-So David left the sheep with another shepherd and set out early the next morning with the gifts, as Jesse had directed him.
-He arrived at the camp just as the Israelite army was leaving for the battlefield with shouts and battle cries” (1 Samuel 17:17-20 NLT).
+“Then Jesse said to his son David, ‘Take now for your brothers an ephah of this dried grain and these ten loaves, and run to your brothers at the camp.
+And carry these ten cheeses to the captain of their thousand, and see how your brothers fare, and bring back news of them.’
+Now Saul and they and all the men of Israel were in the Valley of Elah, fighting with the Philistines.
+So David rose early in the morning, left the sheep with a keeper, and took the things and went as Jesse had commanded him.
+And he came to the camp as the army was going out to the fight and shouting for the battle” (1 Samuel 17:17-20 NKJV).

-For David, the outcome of that one-day errand was that he killed Goliath and his fame spread abroad.
+For David, the outcome of that one-day errand was that he killed Goliath, and his fame spread abroad.
 The women even produced an album to sing his praises!
-“When the victorious Israelite army was returning home after David had killed the Philistine, women from all the towns of Israel came out to meet King Saul.
-They sang and danced for joy with tambourines and cymbals.
-This was their song: ‘Saul has killed his thousands, and David his ten thousands!’”
-(1 Sam 18:6-9 NLT) I pray that because of the unseen hand of God working in your life, men and women will soon celebrate you in Jesus’ name.
+“Now it had happened as they were coming home, when David was returning from the slaughter of the Philistine, that the women had come out of all the cities of Israel, singing and dancing, to meet King Saul, with tambourines, with joy, and with musical instruments.
+So the women sang as they danced, and said: ‘Saul has slain his thousands, and David his ten thousands’” (1 Samuel 18:6-9 NKJV).
+I pray that because of the unseen hand of God working in your life, men and women will soon celebrate you in Jesus’ name.

 Esther and the unseen hand of God